 When a credit card company is assessing your application for a new 0% balance transfer credit card, part of the process will involve looking at the existing lines of credit that you currently have available to you.

 The credit card company will want to look at how much credit you currently have available to you.
-The card company will consider how this available credit amount relates to your overall income.
+The card company will also consider how this available credit amount relates to your overall income.

 Ever since the banking crisis began, the credit card companies have been stricter with their lending criteria .
 If you have a large amount of credit already available to you in relation to your income, then your chances of getting a new balance transfer credit card can be greatly reduced.

 Less Credit Can Mean More

 As an example you may have 3 credit cards currently, each with a £6000 credit card limit, giving you £18,000 in total credit available to you overall.

-As an example, say your current income is say £24,000 a year.
-Then even if you only have a £2,000 outstanding balance on only one of the cards, the credit card companies may take the view that you have too much credit available in relation to your annual income.
-In this case they are more likely to reject you for a new credit card.
+In this example, lets say your current income is £24,000 a year.
+Then even if you only have a £2,000 outstanding balance on only one of the cards, the credit card companies may take the view that you already have too much credit available, in relation to your annual income.
+In this case they are more likely to reject you for any new credit card.

-In circumstances like the above it can often make sense to actually reduce your available credit in order to to get a new credit card.
+In circumstances like the above it can often make sense to actually reduce your available credit, before you try to get a new credit card.
 You can cancel an unused credit card.
 Alternatively, you can ask the credit card company to reduce your existing credit limit.
-This will reduce the available credit you have in proportion to your income.
+This will then reduce the available credit you have in proportion to your income.